jantznick/blog/triathlon/index.md

   order: 4
 ---

-I am a person that does triathlons.
+I am a person that does triathlons and other endurance sports.
+Blog posts and/or clarification for many of these coming soon.

 <table id="myTable" class="display" style="width:100%">
 	<thead>